A quiet but significant change has been happening on the internet for the last year.

 Classic SEO tools measure metrics such as:

-However, artificial intelligence visibility is a slightly different field.
+However, artificial intelligence visibility is a somewhat different area.

 That's why AI visibility tools have started to emerge recently.

-help analyze how strong sites appear in terms of artificial intelligence systems.
+and similar platforms help analyze how strongly websites appear from the perspective of artificial intelligence systems.

 Since this field is still very new,

-sites that act early seem highly likely to gain a significant advantage in the next few years.
+sites that act early are highly likely to gain a significant advantage in the next few years.

 Conclusion